buildbycj/smart-one-click-setup/README.md

 ## 📖 About

-Smart One Click Setup is a powerful WordPress plugin designed to simplify the process of importing and exporting demo content, theme settings, and plugin configurations.
-Whether you're a theme author looking to provide a seamless demo import experience for your users, or a developer needing to migrate site configurations, this plugin has you covered.
+Smart One Click Setup is a powerful WordPress plugin that simplifies importing and exporting demo content, theme settings, and plugin configurations.
+Whether you're a theme author providing a seamless demo import experience or a developer migrating site configurations, this plugin has you covered.

 **What makes it special?**